LME bidders may cut costs, up volume to justify price

 The LME declined to comment.

-Bidders include ICE, CME Group (CME.O), NYSE Euronext NYX.N and Hong Kong Exchanges and Clearing Ltd (0388.HK), sources and media reports have said.
+Bidders include ICE, CME Group, NYSE Euronext and Hong Kong Exchanges and Clearing Ltd, sources and media reports have said.

 In late February the LME board considered a first round of non-binding bids, and last Wednesday both ICE and CME left doors open for making a bid.